Dreamscent/Dreamscent.github.io/_posts/2019-09-21-Kali-Linux-QoL-Improvements.md

 To use, just append it to your `.bashrc` file in your user's home directory and restart your terminal(Don't forget to change the script directory!).
 The original script can be found on Pentestmonkey [here][1].
 Replace the ip address in the script to 'ipaddress' and set the port to 443.

-Alternatively, you can download the [pre-modified version on my Github][2] to use with this script.
+Alternatively, you can download the [modified version on my Github][2] to use with this script.
 Change the directory in the script to where you saved the script to.

 Usage: `phprev <Interface> <Optional: Listening Port>`
 <br>e.g. `phprev tun0 1234`